samtron1412/docs/tech/it/soft-dev/pro/frame/angular.md

     + Attribute directives:
         * `ngModel`: adds two-way data binding to an HTML form element
         * `ngStyle`: adds and removes a set of HTML styles
+            - used if want to change one style
+            - if want to change multiple styles, `ngClass` is best
         * `ngClass`: adds and removes a set of CSS classes
+            - value of `[ngClass]` can be a string, an object, or an array
+        * Can have more than one attribute directive
     + Custom structural/attribute directives
         * You can create your own custom directives
+        * Can be use to integrate third-party libraries
+        * `ng generate directive <path/name>`
 - `*ngIf`

 ```html